Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Results

-Eventually, let us emphasize that the proposed strategy is not limited to the discovery of thermal insulators, but can be equally used to find, e.g., good thermal conductors.
+Finally, let us emphasize that the proposed strategy is not limited to the discovery of thermal insulators, but can be equally used to find, e.g., good thermal conductors.
 This is demonstrated in Figure~\ref{fig:prediction}, in which we predict the thermal conductivity of all non-metallic and stable materials using the SISSO and KRR models.
 Generally, both the SISSO and KRR models agree with each other with only 28 of the 227 materials having a disagreement larger than a factor of two and one (LiHF$_2$) with a disagreement larger than a factor of 5, further illustrating the reliability of these predictions.
-We expect that the large deviation for LiHF$_2$ is a result of the large $\sigmaA$ value for that material (0.54), which is significantly larger than the maximum the training data.
-We can see from the outset histograms of both models that the hierarchical procedure successfully finds the good thermal insulators, with only 26 of the 122 materials with a $\kappaRT \leq 10$ W/mK and 10 of the 80 materials with a $\kappaRT \leq 5$ W/mK not passing all tests.
+We expect that the large deviation for LiHF$_2$ is a result of the large $\sigma^\mathrm{A}$ value for that material (0.54), which is significantly larger than the maximum in the training data.
+We can see from the outset histograms of both models that the hierarchical procedure successfully finds the good thermal insulators, with only 26 of the 122 materials with a $\kappa_\mathrm{L}\left(\mathrm{300~K}\right) \leq 10$ Wm$^{-1}$K$^{-1}$ and 10 of the 80 materials with a $\kappa_\mathrm{L}\left(\mathrm{300~K}\right) \leq 5$ Wm$^{-1}$K$^{-1}$ not passing all tests.
 Of these eight only the thermal insulating behavior of CuLiF$_2$ and Sr$_2$HN can not be described by the values of the other two tests that passed.
 Conversely, materials that do not pass the test show high conductivities.
-When one of the tests fail the average estimated value of $\log\left(\kappaRT\right)$ increases $1.38\pm0.490$ (24.0 W/mK), with a range of 0.95 W/mK to 741.3 W/mK.
-In particular, screening the materials by their molar volumes alone is a good marker for finding strong thermal conductors as all of the 15 materials with $\kappaRT \geq 100$ W/mK have a $\Vm \leq 45$ \AA$^3$.
+When one of the tests fail the average estimated value of $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ increases to $1.38\pm0.490$ (24.0 Wm$^{-1}$K$^{-1}$), with a range of 0.95 Wm$^{-1}$K$^{-1}$ to 741.3 Wm$^{-1}$K$^{-1}$.
+In particular, screening the materials by their molar volumes alone is a good marker for finding strong thermal conductors as all of the 15 materials with $\kappa_\mathrm{L}\left(\mathrm{300~K}\right) \geq 100$ Wm$^{-1}$K$^{-1}$ have a $V_\mathrm{m} \leq 45$ \AA$^3$.